 Otter is a very useful (and surprisingly accurate) speech to text transcription software that records and transcribes speech when the microphone button on the app home screen is pressed.
 Paid plans are available, however, any registered user can transcribe up to 600 minutes of recorded speech every month for free.
 A countdown timer is triggered when a user starts recording and when the stop button is pushed, the app stops recording and the meter stops running.
 This means that users are only ‘charged’ for what they use.

 The app home screen shows account holders how many minutes they have left each month, as well as the number of days before the timer resets.
 After the 600 minutes have been used up, account holders can still log in and access existing transcription projects, however, new transcriptions are not possible until the minutes reset (or a premium license is acquired).
 The Otter App is a great example of convenient, yet tightly controlled metered licensing, which showcases the basic features of a product in order to convince sales.

-But what about free trials, revoking access rights, upselling new features, transferring licenses between devices, tracking usage data and the many other requirements of effective licensing?
+But what about free trials, revoking access rights, upselling new features, transferring licenses between devices, tracking license usage data and all the other requirements of effective software licensing?

-10Duke provides a state-of-the-art licensing solution that works very differently from traditional, key-based systems offered by other vendors.
-Our advanced licensing engine provides cloud-based identity management and software protection in an easy to use solution that instantly automates your software licensing processes.
+10Duke provides a state-of-the-art software licensing solution that works very differently from traditional, key-based systems offered by other vendors.
+It’s cloud-based, integrates out-of-the-box with CRM and Ecommerce, and has a built-in customer identity management solution.